Amine-Amllal/Calculator-Simulator/README.md

 ## Acknowledgments
 This project was created as part of my journey into web development.

-Special thanks to my friend Amine Essahraoui, who was my partner in this project, and to our professor Tarik Hajji for his invaluable support and guidance.
+Special thanks to my friend **Amine Essahraoui**, who was my partner in this project, and to our professor **Tarik Hajji** for his invaluable support and guidance.

 Enjoy using the calculator!
 If you have any questions or suggestions, feel free to reach out. 😊